 So we wanted to share the six steps that helped us get our events strategy off the ground.

-We’re keen on getting our brand and product in front of Marketers and CEOs of SMEs.
+We’re keen on getting our brand and product in front of Marketers and CEOs of SMEs—it’s part of brand awareness.
 So we wanted to make sure that these were the people behind those big conference name badges.

 Of course there are lots of events aimed at this audience, so we also considered location and reputation.
 This left us with a list of about 10 key events for the year—with The Next Web (TNW) Conference sitting right on top.